Zengxiang-Zhao/zengxiang-zhao.github.io/docs/nextJS.md

 ## [Radio, checkbox should in form tab](http://react.tips/radio-buttons-in-reactjs/)

-When you handle Radio, checkbox such options, you should put these stuff in a form as follows
+When you handle Radio, checkbox such options, you should put these stuff in a form as follows.
+Otherwise the radio will not act as you wish.

 ```javascript
 <form >